 This image is from Sinder’s project Feminist Data Set, a multi-year ongoing art project that combines lectures, workshops, and calls to action to collect feminist data.
 The work asks: can data collection itself function as an artwork?
 Can it act as a form of protest?

 Experiential AI at Edinburgh Futures Institute

-The Centre for Near Futures is a new research centre within Edinburgh Futures Institute and Edinburgh College of Art at the University of Edinburgh.
-The Centre presently leads two research themes and clusters, Experiential AI, on the art, ethics and science of AI, and Citizens’ Observatories, on empowering citizens to participate in climate action.
+Experiential AI is a new research group and theme within Edinburgh Futures Institute and Edinburgh College of Art at the University of Edinburgh.
 Recent projects include the GROW Observatory, the world’s first continental scale Citizens’ Observatory, and the world premiere of Zizi, a first edition for public displays presented in Edinburgh during August 2019.

-The Experiential AI Pilots 2020 are a project of the Centre for Near Futures within Edinburgh Futures Institute and Edinburgh College of Art at the University of Edinburgh.
+The Experiential AI Pilots 2020 are a project of Edinburgh Futures Institute and Edinburgh College of Art at the University of Edinburgh.
 They are developed in partnership with the Bayes Centre, Informatics, Edinburgh College of Art and Heriot Watt Robotarium.
 It is supported by Creative Scotland and the Data-Driven Innovation programme of the South East Scotland City and Region Deal.